Raising awareness of lung cancer symptoms

 Quitting smoking

-It is never too late to stop smoking, but the earlier you stop, the better.
-Smokers who stop for 28 days or more are five time times more likely to stop for good.
+It is never too late to stop smoking, but the earlier you stop the better.

 You can get more information at this link:

-It takes several efforts for many people to quit for good, but if you are determined, you will do it.
+It can take several attempts for many people to quit for good, but if you are determined, you will do it.